Course Drops, Swaps, Refunds, and Our Audit Policy

 To request an exception, please complete the exception petition form before the course deadline noted below.

 If you enroll in a section, you have the option to withdraw prior to the final class meeting to avoid a negative impact on your official academic record.
-Courses dropped after the first day of class will be given a withdrawal (W) grade on your transcript, but will have no academic penalty.
-Note: Instructors do not have the authority to drop a student.
+If you need to drop a course past the drop deadlines stated above, you will be given a withdrawal (W) grade on your transcript with no refund.
+To receive a withdrawal grade on your transcript with no refund, you’ll need to submit a drop request.

 Refund policy for custom online courses